-Henry D. Weaver, Wright newswriting student and Steinmetz art teacher, will exhibit his latest portraits and landscape paintings tomorrow at the Fall Exhibition of Drawings and Paintings in the Austin town hall, Lake
+Henry D. Weaver, Wright newswriting student and Steinmetz art teacher, will exhibit his latest portraits and landscape paintings tomorrow at the Fall Exhibition of Drawings and Paintings in the Austin town hall, Lake and Central ave.

 ART INSTRUCTOR TO BE SPEAKER AT LOCKE PTA